lukso-network/docs/docs/learn/dapp-developer/read-profile-data.md

 :::tip

-🔍 You can inspect a profile smart contract (or any ERC725 contract) using 🔎 [ERC725 Inspect](https://erc725-inspect.lukso.tech/inspector) to see all its data keys.
+🔍 You can inspect a profile smart contract (or any ERC725 contract) using 🔎 [ERC725 Inspect](https://erc725-inspect.lukso.tech/inspector) to see all its 🗂️ [ERC725Y data keys](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store).

 :::

 <details>
 <summary>
-[LSP3 - Profile Metadata](../../standards/universal-profile/lsp3-profile-metadata) describes the data in the Universal Profile contract [ERC725Y data storage](../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store).
-You can get the content of these data keys directly using [erc725.js](../../tools/erc725js/classes/ERC725#getdata). 👇
+<a href="../../standards/universal-profile/lsp3-profile-metadata">LSP3 - Profile Metadata</a> describes the data in the Universal Profile contract <a href="../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store">ERC725Y data storage</a>.
+You can get the content of these data keys directly using <a href="../../tools/erc725js/classes/ERC725#getdata">erc725.js</a>. 👇
 </summary>

 <div>

-- `SupportedStandards:LSP3Profile` allows you to verify that this ERC725Y contract contains LSP3UniversalProfile data keys.
+- `SupportedStandards:LSP3Profile` Verifies that the ERC725Y contract contains [LSP3UniversalProfile](../../standards/universal-profile/lsp3-profile-metadata) data keys
-- `LSP3Profile` contains the JSON file with profile descriptions and images.
+- `LSP3Profile` contains the JSON file with profile descriptions and images
-- `LSP12IssuedAssets[]` contains assets the profile issued.
+- `LSP12IssuedAssets[]` contains assets the profile issued
-- `LSP5ReceivedAssets[]` contains assets the profile received.
+- `LSP5ReceivedAssets[]` contains assets the profile received
-- `LSP1UniversalReceiverDelegate` contains the address of the [Universal Receiver Delegate smart contract](../../standards/generic-standards/lsp1-universal-receiver/).
+- `LSP1UniversalReceiverDelegate` contains the address of the [Universal Receiver Delegate](../../standards/generic-standards/lsp1-universal-receiver/) smart contract

 </div>
 </details>

-To read the profile data you simply instantiate `erc725.js` with your profile address, an RPC provider (`web3.js`, `ethereum`, etc) or RPC URL and an IPFS gateway.
+To read the profile data you simply instantiate `erc725.js` with your profile address, an RPC provider (`web3`, `ethereum`, `ethers`) or plain RPC URL, and an IPFS gateway.

-And you can call [`getData()`](../../tools/erc725js/classes/ERC725.md#getdata) to get all data that is stored on the profile smart contract and in your provided JSON schema.
+You can call [`getData()`](../../tools/erc725js/classes/ERC725.md#getdata) to get all data keys that are stored on the profile smart contract and in your provided JSON schema.

 <!-- prettier-ignore-start -->